openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

 There are 3 Board seats earmarked for representation from the _$FOUNDATION_ projects.
-The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][].
+The first of these board seats is filled by the CPC Director as outlined in Section 7 on [Elections][] and is always in place.

-The remaining 2 Board seats will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
+The remaining 2 Board seats require 2 Platinum board members to activate and will be filled based on processes defined by the CPC and approved by the Voting CPC members and then the Board.
 The CPC members will review and either re-confirm or update the processes once per year.